-Measures Most benefits and costs can be easily defined or calculated at the measure level.
-Most incentive costs are incurred at the measure level.
-Measure level cost effectiveness can be useful for comparing measures to each other.
-Programs When assessing cost effectiveness at the program level, the costs and benefits within the program are aggregated, with the exception of costs incurred at the portfolio level.
-It is appropriate to include program administration costs at this level if not already applied at the measure level.
-An example of a program cost incurred at the program level is the cost for program specific marketing.
+Table 6.1 Screening Aggregation ----------- ----------- ------------- r Programs When assessing cost effectiveness at the program level, the costs and benefits within the program are aggregated, with the exception of costs incurred at the portfolio level.
+It is appropriate to include program administration costs at this level if not already applied at the measure level. o An example of a program cost incurred at the program level is the cost for program specific marketing.
 Program level cost effectiveness can be useful for comparing program performance year over year and for assessing the performance of different segments.
 Evaluation typically occurs at the program level aggregation.
 Portfolios Cost effectiveness at the portfolio level should account for all costs and benefits associated with the design, delivery, and implementation of CDM.
 This may include some overhead costs that were not previously allocated to a measure or program.
 An example of program costs incurred at the portfolio level is overhead administration costs such as the payroll and office facilities of the program administrator.
-Portfolio level cost effectiveness can be useful for assessing year over year performance of the CDM portfolio, for assessing the overall net benefit of CDM by a program administrator, and monitoring the impacts of a change to the portfolio on overall net benefits.
+Portfolio level cost effectiveness can be useful for assessing year over year performance of the CDM portfolio, for assessing the overall net benefit of CDM by a program administrator and monitoring the impacts of a change to the portfolio on overall net benefits.
 Single Year Provides an instantaneous snapshot of cost-effectiveness.
 Useful for comparing cost effectiveness of CDM from year to year but may understate benefits relative to costs, since benefits tend to accrue evenly across an EUL whereas costs are often mostly accrued in the first year of the EUL.

-• Provides a broader view point, and is useful for determining overall cost effectiveness for CDM which may have variable savings and costs year to year. • Some programs, and/or portfolios may have extensive up-front costs (e.g., administration, marketing, capability building) and as they mature, the fixed costs tend to diminish and are able to more cost effectively achieve greater savings.
-Multiple Years $\circ~$ In this instance, a single year snap shot assessment would understate cost effectiveness in the early stages of the program, or portfolio (e.g., appear less cost effective), and overstate cost effectiveness in the later stages. • A multi-year perspective typically provides a more holistic depiction of the long-term cost- effectiveness of the program. • This is also true for programs, and portfolios with long lead times.
+Multiple Years • Provides a broader viewpoint and is useful for determining overall cost effectiveness for CDM which may have variable savings and costs year to year. • Some programs, and/or portfolios may have extensive up-front costs -- (e.g., administration, marketing, capability building) and as they mature, the fixed costs tend to diminish and are able to more cost effectively achieve greater savings. o In this instance, a single year snapshot assessment would understate cost effectiveness in the early stages of the program, or portfolio (e.g., appear less cost effective), and overstate cost effectiveness in the later stages. • A multi-year perspective typically provides a more holistic depiction of the long-term cost- effectiveness of the program. • This is also true for programs, and portfolios with long lead times.